LCOGT/banzai/README.rst

 BANZAI can be deployed in two ways, an active pipeline that processes data as it arrives or a manual pipeline that is run from the command line.

-The main requirement to run BANZAI is that the database is setup.
+The main requirement to run BANZAI is that the database has been set up.
 BANZAI is database type agnostic as it uses SQLAlchemy.
 To create a new database to run BANZAI, run

 .. code-block:: python